 Senso-ji Temple

-A courtyard tree, regrown from a war-bombed husk, symbolizes the temple's resilience.
+A courtyard tree, regrown from a war-bombed husk, symbolises the temple's resilience.
 Another well-known structure, located behind Sensoji, is the 5-tiered pagoda, Sanja-sama, which was built in 1649.
-Sensoji Temple is also at the heart of many yearly Tokyo festivals, including Sanja Matsuri, Hozuki-ichi, and Asakusa Samba Carnival.
+Sensoji Temple is also at the heart of many yearly Tokyo festivals, including Sanja Matsuri, Hozuki-ichi and Asakusa Samba Carnival.

 • 6